 The Teaching Reasoning and Inquiry Project in Social Studies (TRIPSS) Lab involves two projects:

-We are developing, testing, and refining curriculum to support middle school students’ full participation in inquiry and argument writing in social studies across 6th through 8th grades.
-We focus particularly on English learners—both newcomers and mainstreamed ELs—and students who have experienced less success in school.
+Read.Inquire.Write. is a collaboratively designed curriculum that supports middle school students’ full participation in social studies inquiry and argument writing across 6th through 8th grades.
+The curriculum offers opportunities to develop disciplinary literacies and knowledge.
+It includes multiple supports for bilingual and multilingual learners—newcomers as well as more proficient language learners—and students who have experienced less success in school.
 This project is currently funded by the Library of Congress Teaching with Primary Sources Consortium and has been funded by the Spencer Foundation and the Braitmayer Foundation in the past.

 TRIPSS Professional Development

-We are developing, testing, and refining a school site-based professional development model to support teachers in facilitating social studies inquiry and supporting students’ social studies thinking and writing.
-We work alongside teachers to co-teach with the Read.Inquire.Write. curriculum in classrooms during part of each PD day and learn from students’ thinking and writing.
+We are developing, testing, and refining a school site-based professional development model to support teachers in engaging students in inquiry that develops social studies knowledge as well as disciplinary thinking and writing.
+We base our PD on the University of Washington’s Learning Lab approach.
+During PD days, we work alongside teachers to co-teach with the Read.Inquire.Write. curriculum in classrooms and learn from students’ thinking and writing.
 We are designing an observation protocol and teacher survey to assess teachers’ learning as part of this work.
-This project is funded by the McDonnell Foundation.
-We partner with Northern Illinois University and Stanford University/Envision Schools in this work.
+This project is funded by the James S. McDonnell Foundation.
+We have worked with Northern Illinois University and Stanford University/Envision Schools on this project.